Stephany Mayor

-Sandra Stephany "Fany" Mayor Gutiérrez (born 23 September 1991) is a Mexican footballer who plays as a forward for Liga MX Femenil club Tigres UANL and the Mexico women's national team.
+Sandra Stephany Mayor Gutiérrez (born 23 September 1991) is a Mexican professional footballer who plays as a forward for Liga MX Femenil club Tigres UANL and the Mexico national team.

 Early life

 Mayor is from Azcapotzalco, an industrial suburb of Mexico City.
 She played on boy's teams growing up and later on Mexican youth national teams.

 Playing career

 Collegiate

 Mayor played for Universidad de las Américas Puebla.

 Úrvalsdeild

 Mayor signed for Icelandic Úrvalsdeild kvenna team Þór/KA in February 2016.
 On September 28, 2017, she won the Icelandic championship with Þór/KA after defeating FH, in the last game of the season, 2–0 with goals from Sandra Jessen and herself.
-After the game, Mayor was named as the player of the season.
+She scored 19 goals in the 2017 season, becoming the second foreign player to win the league's golden boot, and was also named the league's player of the year.

 On April 24, she helped Þór/KA win the 2018 League Cup.
 On April 29, she scored one goal in Þór/KA's 3–0 victory against ÍBV women's football in the Icelandic Super Cup.